davidrochabio/KMEANS_best_neighborhoods_stay_bh/README.md

-Repository for the final project of the Coursera IBM Data Science course.

-This project aims to find out what are the best neighborhoods to stay in the city of Belo Horizonte-MG, Brazil.
+This project aims to find out what are the best neighborhoods to stay when visiting the city of Belo Horizonte-MG, Brazil.